 - Finishing: While there may be no gate vestige, finishing operations are still necessary to remove flashes and parting lines.
 Grinding or cutting takes time and money.

 Transfer molding utilizes a distinct rubber mold design.
 The die mold has two halves like any other mold but the upper half has an additional open-ended cavity known as the pot.
 A spruce network connects the pot and the main cavity.
 The preform is placed into this pot and ‘transferred’ into the cavity by a plunger through high pressure and heat.

 The raw material then cures and solidifies.
 Finally, the mold ejects the final product once it has cooled down and vulcanized.

 Advantages of Rubber Transfer Molding

-Tight Tolerance: This technique can provide rubber molded parts with dimensional tolerance and is very suitable manufacture accurate part geometries.
+- Tight Tolerance: This technique can provide rubber molded parts with dimensional tolerance and is very suitable for manufacturing accurate part geometries.

 Disadvantages of Rubber Transfer Molding

 - High Tooling Cost: The mold has additional features like the pot and spruce.
 These make it more complex to design and manufacture.
 But the complexity also adds cost to the initial setup.

 - Finishing: Deflashing is always necessary when using transfer molding due to the spruce.